MohammadGhanaym/Data-Analysis-Projects/README.md

 ### Investigate Medical Appointment No Shows 2016
 <a id='Investigate Medical Appointment No Shows 2016'></a>
-Investigating the Medical Appointment No Shows 2016 dataset.
-Creating a file to share that documents my findings.
-Taking a look at the dataset and brainstorming what questions I could answer using it.
-Then I used pandas and NumPy to answer the questions I'm most interested in and create a report sharing the answers.
+We started with assessing the data visually and programmatically.
+Then, we cleaned the data to be ready for exploration.
+We took a look at the dataset and brainstormed what questions I could answer using it.
+Then, I used Pandas and NumPy to answer the questions that I'm most interested in and created a report sharing the answers.

 ### Communicate Data Findings (Telco Customer Churn Data)
 <a id='Communicate Data Findings (Telco Customer Churn Data)'></a>